The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Empirical Analysis and Results

 \subsubsection{\textbf{Findings.}}

 ~

 \textbf{Observation 5.1. \textit{Outdated or corrupted caches are the most common CI caching issues.}} Cache upload/download errors rarely cause build failures, but developers frequently report failures when CI caching is enabled.
-Our analysis of cache-related issues reported to {\sc Travis CI} shows that most failures are due to (i) corrupted caches,\footnote{\href{https://github.com/travis-ci/travis-ci/issues/6396}{travis-ci/travis-ci/issues/6396}} (ii) caches not updating dependency versions,\footnote{\href{https://github.com/travis-ci/travis-ci/issues/3758}{travis-ci/travis-ci/issues/3758}} or (iii) multiple jobs or branches overwriting a shared cache.\footnote{\href{https://github.com/travis-ci/travis-ci/issues/4657}{travis-ci/travis-ci/issues/4657}} The {\sc Travis CI} team replies with clarification questions or requests for supporting materials, and many caching problems are fixed in later releases.\footnote{\href{https://github.com/travis-ci/travis-ci/issues/4393\#issuecomment-219776423}{travis-ci/travis-ci/issues/4393\#issuecomment-219776423}} When the root cause is unclear, they often suggest manually clearing the cache on the CI server,\footnote{\href{https://github.com/travis-ci/travis-ci/issues/3758\#issuecomment-106989375}{travis-ci/travis-ci/issues/3758\#issuecomment-106989375}} which resolves most ($62\%$) of the analyzed issues based on developer feedback.
+Our analysis of cache-related issues reported to {\sc Travis~CI} shows that most failures are due to (i) corrupted caches,\footnote{\href{https://github.com/travis-ci/travis-ci/issues/6396}{travis-ci/travis-ci/issues/6396}} (ii) caches not updating dependency versions,\footnote{\href{https://github.com/travis-ci/travis-ci/issues/3758}{travis-ci/travis-ci/issues/3758}} or (iii) multiple jobs or branches overwriting a shared cache.\footnote{\href{https://github.com/travis-ci/travis-ci/issues/4657}{travis-ci/travis-ci/issues/4657}} The {\sc Travis~CI} team replies with clarification questions or requests for supporting materials, and many caching problems are fixed in later releases.\footnote{\href{https://github.com/travis-ci/travis-ci/issues/4393\#issuecomment-219776423}{travis-ci/travis-ci/issues/4393\#issuecomment-219776423}} When the root cause is unclear, they often suggest manually clearing the cache on the CI server,\footnote{\href{https://github.com/travis-ci/travis-ci/issues/3758\#issuecomment-106989375}{travis-ci/travis-ci/issues/3758\#issuecomment-106989375}} which resolves most ($62\%$) of the analyzed issues based on developer feedback.
+Details about common cache issues and the corresponding responses from the \textsc{Travis~CI} team are available in our replication package~\cite{our_replication_package}.